TNG/boost-python-examples/README.md

 + `brew install cmake boost-python`

-Furthermore, for the homebrew python lib to be used, unfortunately the full path has to be given:
+Furthermore, for the homebrew python lib to be used, its path must be provided to cmake.
+This is handled in the `build.sh` script, but for reference and if any issues arise, that can be done manually as follows (substitute the path as appropriate for your Python version):

     cmake -DPYTHON_LIBRARY=/usr/local/Cellar/python/2.7.9/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib ..